ewe-studios/sabuhp/README.md

 Power your backend with a hybrid service layer communicating across a message bus regardless of protocol.

-It exposes a your services across both a http, server-sent events and websocket, allowing varying clients to communicate to your infrastructure and multiple depoyed services across different zones using the central message bus as your communication backbone.
-Allowing both http requests to be treated with the same principles as an event, simplifying both request and processing.
+It exposes a your services across both a http, server-sent events and websocket endpoints, allowing varying clients to communicate across your services over a message bus.

 ## Getting